NVriezen/ZelEngineDocs/source/getting_started/installation.rst

 The engine uses GLFW to draw a window and manage inputs for us.
 We need to download GLFW and set it up in Visual Studio correctly.

-Download the correct pre-compiled binaries for your machine `here <https://www.glfw.org/download.html>`_.
+Download the correct pre-compiled binaries for your machine `in GLFW's download section <https://www.glfw.org/download.html>`_.

 .. note:: You can build the binaries yourself if you want.
 Make sure you build GLFW 3.3.2 or higher.